aws/karpenter-provider-aws/website/content/en/preview/contributing/design-guide.md

 APIs are notoriously hard to get right and even harder to change.
 Kubernetes defines an [api deprecation policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/) that helps systems make backwards incompatible changes to APIs before graduating to a stable API with compatibility guarantees.
 Once an API is stable, features are typically via [feature gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/), which allows for experimentation and deprecation.

 Think about how your API changes impact existing parameters and their deprecation policies.
-Consider how the customer interacts with the product as a whole and if the feature supersedes or overlaps with existing concepts.
-Weigh the costs of deprecating existing features to the benefit of simplifying the product for all future customers.
+Consider how the user interacts with the product as a whole and if the feature supersedes or overlaps with existing concepts.
+Weigh the costs of deprecating existing features to the benefit of simplifying the product for all future users.
 The answer will change depending on the maturity of the product and breadth of adoption.

 Build minimal and maintainable APIs by:

-* Push back on requirements that introduces concepts for all customers to solve problems for a few.
+* Push back on requirements that introduces concepts for all users to solve problems for a few.
 * Identify an opinionated default that solves the majority of use cases.
-* Delay introducing a parameter into your API surface until customers demand it; you can always add it later.
+* Delay introducing a parameter into your API surface until users demand it; you can always add it later.
 * Rely on existing concepts and idioms from the Kubernetes ecosystem.
-Look to [Kubernetes APIs](https://pkg.go.dev/k8s.io/api/core/v1) and projects like [Tekton](https://github.com/tektoncd/cli), [Knative](https://github.com/knative/serving), and [ACK](https://github.com/aws-controllers-k8s) and find concepts that will be familiar to customers.
+Look to [Kubernetes APIs](https://pkg.go.dev/k8s.io/api/core/v1) and projects like [Tekton](https://github.com/tektoncd/cli), [Knative](https://github.com/knative/serving), and [ACK](https://github.com/aws-controllers-k8s) and find concepts that will be familiar to users.
 * Take advantage of opportunities to refine APIs while the impact of backwards incompatibility is small

 ### Does your change behave differently with different cloud providers?

-Kubernetes is an open standard that customers rely on to work across vendors.
-Customers care deeply about this, as it minimizes the technical complexity to operate in different environments.
+Kubernetes is an open standard that users rely on to work across vendors.
+Users care deeply about this, as it minimizes the technical complexity to operate in different environments.
 Identify whether or not your feature varies across cloud providers or are bespoke to a specific provider.
 For some features, it’s possible to rely on existing vendor neutral abstractions.
 For others, it’s possible to define a neutral abstraction that cloud providers can implement.

 Achieving consensus for new neutral concepts is hard.
 Often, the best path is to demonstrate value on a single vendor, and work to achieve neutrality as a followup effort.
 Be cautious about introducing or changing vendor neutral interfaces, as it will require changes from all providers.
 Similarly, invest heavily in getting these interfaces right in the early stages.
 As projects mature, these interfaces are rarely changed.

-### Does your change expose details customers may rely on?
+### Does your change expose details users may rely on?

 Kubernetes based systems often use a layered architectural pattern that exposes underlying layers of abstraction.
 This approach enables broad extensibility and allows other systems to integrate at multiple layers of the stack.
 For example, Karpenter creates EC2 instances in your AWS account.
 This enables you to view logs or react to their creation with other automation without requiring any features from Karpenter.
 However, Karpenter also applies specific EC2 tags to the EC2 instances.
 Are the tags an implementation detail or an interface?
 What can you change without breaking compatibility?

-Be intentional and explicit about the interface and implementation of your design and ensure that this is communicated to customers.
-If implementation details are exposed through other APIs, expect customers to rely on them as an interface unless told otherwise.
+Be intentional and explicit about the interface and implementation of your design and ensure that this is communicated to users.
+If implementation details are exposed through other APIs, expect users to rely on them as an interface unless told otherwise.
 In general, aim to minimize the project’s interface to maximize future flexibility.

 ### Does your change have a risk of breaking an undocumented invariant?